Crypto News

 • Regulatory limbo continues for crypto card issuers

-• State-by-state fragmentation as jurisdictions pass conflicting laws
+• State-by-state fragmentation accelerates as jurisdictions pass conflicting laws

-• Innovation moves offshore to EU, Singapore, UAE
+• Innovation moves offshore to the EU, Singapore, and the UAE

 The White House reportedly views this as a make-or-break moment for U.S. crypto policy coherence.